itacentury/CenturyPackageBO1/README.md

 Spawn bounce on position

-    Spawns a carepackage which can be bounced off at your feet
+    Spawns a carepackage which can be bounced off at your feet.